sgoel97/blog/content/blog/quant-interview/index.md

 #### Books

-- A Practical Guide to Quantitative Finance Interviews" by Xinfeng Zhou
+- "A Practical Guide to Quantitative Finance Interviews" by Xinfeng Zhou

 Often referred to as "The Green Book", this is the holy grail of interview prep for Quantitative Finance Interviews.
 Focus on Chapters 1, 2, 4, and 5 for trading interviews.
 Free PDF versions of the book can easily be found online.

-- Quant Job Interview Questions And Answers by Mark Joshi
+- "Quant Job Interview Questions And Answers" by Mark Joshi

 This book is also useful when preparing for quant interviews.
 Like the Green Book, free pdf versions of this book can be found online easily.
 Make sure to go through the Green Book first, however, and this book afterwards as a supplemental piece.